aaronbloomfield/ccc/hws/intro/index.md

    line parameters to this function.
 2. Create the genesis block (`genesis`): this is the initial block in the block chain, and the block should always be the same.
 Come up with a fun quote!
-It should be written to a `block_0.txt` file.
+It should always be written to a `block_0.txt` file.
 There are no additional command line parameters to this function.
 3. Generate a wallet (`generate`): this will create RSA public/private